 Red List of Ecosystems objectives and goals

-The IUCN Red List of Ecosystems will support three major products:
+The IUCN Red List of Ecosystems supports three major products:

 - A global assessment of the ecosystems of the world by 2025.
-Partial results, focusing on specific regions, will become available from 2015 onwards.
+Partial results, focusing on specific regions, have been on continuous development since 2015.

 - Technical support will be provided for stakeholders to carry out finer scale assessments at national and regional levels.
 These may be led by government agencies, NGOs, academic institutions, IUCN national and regional offices and their networks of collaborators.